 Please contact the StreamStats by email at firstname.lastname@example.org if you have any questions.

-StreamStats is implemented for a pilot area in northwestern New Mexico.
-The implemented area is indicated by an aqua-colored boundary on the map in the user interface.
+As of September 1, 2016, StreamStats is implemented for all of New Mexico in version 3.
+Previously, it was implemented only for a pilot area in the northwestern part of the State.
+Version 4 is not yet available.
 This application implements regression equations for estimating instantaneous peak flows with probabilities of occurring in any given year of 50, 20, 10, 4, 2, 1, 0.5, and 0.2 percent.
 These statistics also are referred to as the 2-, 5-, 10-, 25-, 50-, 100-, 200-, and 500-year floods.
-The equations in New Mexico StreamStats are documented in the report:
+The equations in New Mexico StreamStats, the methods used to develop them, and the limitations and errors associated with using them are documented in the report:

 - Waltemeyer, S.D., 2008, Analysis of the magnitude and frequency of peak discharge and maximum observed peak discharge in New Mexico and surrounding areas: U.S. Geological Survey Scientific Investigations Report 2008–5119, 105 p.

 StreamStats users should familiarize themselves with the report before attempting to obtain estimates of streamflow statistics for ungaged sites.
 Application of the equations to ungaged sites assumes that flows at the sites occur under natural conditions.
 The equations in the above report supersede previous equations that were published in 1985 and 2000 by the U.S. Geological Survey.

 General information on the Interactive Map application, as well as specific sources and computation methods for basin characteristics are available here.